Tom DeLonge: Early life

-1992–2004: Music career beginnings
+Music career

-1992–1998: Early years
+1992–2005: Blink-182

 DeLonge formed his first successful band, Blink-182, in 1992.
 He was removed from Poway High School in the second half of his junior year for going to a basketball game while inebriated.
 He was forced to attend a different school for one semester, nearby Rancho Bernardo High School, where he became friends with Kerry Key, and his girlfriend, Anne Hoppus.
 Rancho Bernardo organized Battle of the Bands competitions, and DeLonge signed up, performing an original song titled "Who's Gonna Shave Your Back Tonight?" to a packed auditorium.
 Drummer Scott Raynor was at the competition with his own group, which soon dissolved, after which he was introduced by friend Paul Scott to DeLonge at a party.
 The two began to organize jam sessions at Raynor's home, shifting through various bassists.
 The following summer, his desire to be in a legitimate band increased significantly – Anne Hoppus characterized Delonge's passion as "incessant whining and complaining".
 Her brother, bassist, Mark Hoppus, was new to San Diego and she introduced the two one night that August.
 The two would jam for hours in DeLonge's garage, exchanging lyrics and writing new songs.

 The trio began to practice together in Raynor's bedroom, spending hours together writing music, attending punk shows and movies and playing practical jokes.
 Hoppus and DeLonge would alternate singing vocal parts.
 The trio first operated under a variety of names, including Duck Tape and Figure 8, until DeLonge rechristened the band "Blink".
 Their first demo, Flyswatter—a combination of original songs and punk covers—was recorded in Raynor's bedroom in May 1993.
 DeLonge called clubs constantly in San Diego asking for a spot to play, as well as calling up local high schools convincing them that Blink was a "motivational band with a strong anti-drug message" in hopes to play at an assembly or lunch.
 With help from local record store manager Pat Secor, the group recorded Buddha (1994), a demo cassette that increased the band's stature within San Diego.
 Cargo Records signed the band on a "trial basis"; Hoppus was the only member to sign the contract, as DeLonge was at work at the time and Raynor was still a minor.
 The band recorded their debut album in three days at Westbeach Recorders in Los Angeles, fueled by both new songs and re-recordings of songs from previous demos.